 اللغة العربية Al-lughat Al-alarabiyah

-There are no Arabic language courses this semester.
-The schedule for the following semester will be published after May 15.
+There are no Arabic language courses on the basis of English this semester.
+The schedule for the spring semester will be published after December 15.

 Arabic is one of the official languages in 25 countries.
 It is spoken natively by more than 350 million people.
 All these countries and people are first and foremost united by Standard Arabic (fusha), even though people tend to speak in their local dialects.
 These dialects may differ from each other at such a high degree that Syrians might not understand colloquial Moroccan at all.